National Academy of Sciences

 In 1932 Carty became both the namesake of the award as well as the first recipient.
 Carty was recognized for his outstanding contributions to the advancement of telecommunications.
 In the absence of a high school degree, Carty was the epitome of the self-made man, teaching himself the technology behind telecommunications and slowly working his way through the industry.
 From his self-taught background, Carty made several outstanding contributions to furthering technological advancement in the telephone and telegraph industry.
 Between 1883 and 1896, Carty received 24 patents for telecommunications, including the battery powered switchboard.
 He played an instrumental role in establishing the first successful transmission of voice by radio telephone across the Atlantic, the opening of the transcontinental telephone line, and later, the first two-way conversation across the Atlantic.
 Carty’s work facilitated the rapid progress and implementation of the telephone network across the United States and overseas.

-Michael Goddard, professorial fellow in animal genetics in the faculty of veterinary and agricultural science at the University of Melbourne, and Theodorus Meuwissen, professor in bioinformatics in the department of animal and aquacultural sciences at Norwegian University of Life Sciences, will jointly receive the 2016 John J. Carty Award for the Advancement of Science, presented this year in agricultural science.
+Michael Goddard, professorial fellow in animal genetics in the faculty of veterinary and agricultural science at the University of Melbourne, and Theodorus Meuwissen, professor in bioinformatics in the department of animal and aquacultural sciences at Norwegian University of Life Sciences, jointly received the 2016 John J. Carty Award for the Advancement of Science, presented this year in agricultural science.

 For the past 10,000 years or so, humans have used selective breeding to domesticate and improve livestock and crop species, from corn to cattle.
 Animals or plants with desired traits were selected and bred, gradually producing species, breeds, or strains with specific qualities, such as dairy cattle that produce more milk or the many forms of cabbage, from cauliflower to kale.
 By the late 20th century, genetics promised to enhance this type of breeding by letting people select for specific genetic markers associated with a trait.
 But this approach proved to be inefficient and only captured a small amount of the genetic variation associated with a trait.
 Instead, a technique called genomic selection has come to dominate.